-Determining the right policy type and amount
+Determining the right vehicle reimbursement policy type and amount

 Different companies have employees with different expense needs.
 Even within a company the expenses can vary greatly.
 You need a guide to help you figure out the right policies and mileage reimbursement rates for your organization and its employees.